Thomas Powell (Cardiganshire MP)

 Thomas Powell (c.
 1701–1752) of Nanteos, was a Welsh politician who sat in the House of Commons from 1725 to 1727 and from 1742 to 1747.

-Powell was the eldest son of William Powell and Averina Le Brun; his mother was the daughter of Cornelius Le Brun of Cologne and Anne Jones, daughter of Colonel John Jones of Nanteos.
+Powell was the eldest son of William Powell and Averina Le Brun; his mother was the daughter of Cornelius Le Brun of Cologne and Anne Jones, daughter of Colonel John Jones of Nanteos Mansion.
 Powell's father was a leading Welsh Jacobite who acquired Nanteos through his mother.
 Powell was admitted at Middle Temple in 1718.
 He married Mary Frederick, daughter of Thomas Frederick of Westminster.